 Kid Admiral isn't just a creative vision — it is a lived one.
-Our compass is the pointer towards inner fitness, not the point.
+Our compass is the pointer towards inner fitness.

-Kid Admiral exists to make work that raises collective consciousness — that holds the mirror up to the times while also pointing toward what's possible.
-We are invested in stories that restore, that challenge, that remind us of our shared humanity and the power that lives in each of us when we dare to illuminate the light within us.
-Our compass is to create art that educates, entertains and edifies — and serves as technologies for transformation.
-Portals.
-And I believe the times are always calling for art that heals.
+We are invested in stories that restore, that provoke thought, that remind us of our shared humanity and the power that lives in each of us when we dare to illuminate the light within.
+Our compass is to move people inward through stories that educate, entertain and edifies — serving as technologies for transformation.

 Where transformation occurs